JacksonBurns/fastprop/paper/paper.md

 ## Inference Time
 Slow on inference, especially on virtual libaries which may number in the millions of compounds.
 Thankfully descriptor calclulation is embarassingly parallel, and in practice the number of descriptors needed to be calculated can be reduced once those which are relevant to the neural network are selected based on their weights.

+# Next Steps
+_Not_ just slamming all the mordred features into Chemprop, which would definitely give good results but would take out the `fast` part (FNN would also have to be increased in size).

 # Using `fastprop`
 `fastprop` is open source under the terms of a permissive license (MIT) and hosted on GitHub.